Inon Dan Kehati: Pursuing the Slogan and Missing the Peace

 One of the main obstacles for the emergence of peace and prosperity, for both Palestinians and Jews, is the dogmatic perception that sanctifies the failed Two State Solution as if it were a religion, and prevents any new political ideas and approaches to emerge and clarify our future.

 Two weeks ago, Dr. Gershon Baskin wrote an article in The Jerusalem Post criticizing a grassroots peace event at which he spoke.
-[Here is the invitation to the event, entitled “From Echo Chambers To Open Discussions – Not on the Same Page But Sharing the Same Stage” — translation into English below this article.]
+The event was called “From Echo Chambers To Open Discussions – Not on the Same Page But Sharing the Same Stage” — Their poster (no longer available online) is translated into English below this article.

 On that evening, Jewish and Palestinian activists and public figures shared the same stage in a very inclusive, yet challenging, discussion.
 Although the event did not focus on any specific solution (in sharp contrast to the happenings last week in Washington), the main focus of this conversation, as well as all of the activities of The Home, simply highlighted the aspirations of the various people that live here in order to promote mutual understandings and possible new ways forward.